UV Skinz's CEO and Founder Rhonda Sparks Talks About the Dangers of UV Radiation

-I have a complex relationship with the sun, as do most of us who are aware of what too much unprotected exposure can do to our bodies.
-While it can feel warm and comforting, unprotected exposure can damage your skin and over time lead to skin cancer.
-Because of this, it is important to understand what UV rays are, how they affect us, and how we can live sun-safe alongside them.
+I have a complex relationship with the sun, as do most of us who are aware of what too much-unprotected sun exposure can do to our bodies.
+While it can feel warm and comforting, unprotected sun exposure can damage your skin and lead to skin cancer over time.

-- UVA radiation is the dominant tanning ray (a tan is a direct result from injury to our skin’s DNA)
+- UVA radiation is the dominant tanning ray (a tan is a direct result of injury to our skin’s DNA).

-- UVB radiation, also know as the “burning rays” are the chief cause of sunburns
+- UVB radiation, also known as the “burning rays” are the chief cause of sunburns.

-- A positive effect of UVB exposure is that it prompts the making of vitamin D. *Another way to receive Vitamin D naturally without risk of sun damage is through eating foods such as salmon, trout, tuna, fortified milk, and certain mushrooms
+- A positive effect of UVB exposure is that it prompts the making of vitamin D. Another way to receive Vitamin D naturally without the risk of sun damage is through eating foods such as salmon, trout, tuna, fortified milk, and certain mushrooms.

-- The most significant amount of UVB hits the United States from April to October between 10 AM and 4 PM (although you can develop damage year-round).
+- The most significant amount of UVB rays hit the United States from April to October between 10 AM and 4 PM (although you can develop damage year-round).

 *Please see the infographic below for more on UV radiation.